jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 ## Historicity of Jesus

+If God is unreal, Jesus was history's biggest fool or fake. -- Peter Kreeft: A Shorter Summa (1993)

 "Virtually all scholars of antiquity agree that Jesus existed." -- [Wikipedia](https://en.wikipedia.org/wiki/Historicity_of_Jesus)

 Robert M. Price (a Christian atheist) who denies the existence of Jesus agrees that this perspective runs against the views of the majority of scholars. -- [Wikipedia](https://en.wikipedia.org/wiki/Historicity_of_Jesus)